sabtron-coder/genai/README.md

-# Rock-Paper-Scissors Game with Number Choices
+# Assignment One - Rock-Paper-Scissors Game with Number Choices

 A simple command-line Rock-Paper-Scissors game implemented in Jaclang, featuring object-oriented design and game statistics tracking.